 Rosebank and other fields would push the UK’s oil and gas industry almost 40 percent past its carbon budget

-The effects of climate change on our oceans
+The impact of climate change on coastal areas

 Quest'opera è distribuita con Licenza Creative Commons Attribuzione - Non commerciale - Non opere derivate 4.0 Internazionale.